balderdashy/sails-docs/reference/waterline/datastores/sendNativeQuery.md

 ### Example

-> Below, you'll find a generic example that works with just about any relational database.  **But remember**: Usage and result data vary depending on the SQL query you send, as well as the adapter you're using.
+> Below, you'll find a generic example that works with just about any relational database.  **But remember**: Usage and result data vary depending on the SQL query you send, as well as the adapter/dialect you're using.
 The standard [MySQL adapter](https://sailsjs.com/documentation/concepts/extending-sails/adapters/available-adapters#?sailsmysql) for Sails and Waterline uses the [`mysql`](http://npmjs.com/package/mysql) NPM package.
 The [PostgreSQL adapter](https://sailsjs.com/documentation/concepts/extending-sails/adapters/available-adapters#?sailspostgresql) uses [`pg`](http://npmjs.com/package/pg).

 ```js